Stakeholder Engagement: Our Approach and System

 O-RAN ALLIANCE

-• WG2 Co-Chair (RAN Intelligent Controller)
+• WG2 Co-Chair (RAN Intelligent Control)

 Building a Safe and Secure Society

-Japan Smartphone Security Association (JSSEC) Vice Chair/Director/Secretary
+Japan Smartphone Security Association (JSSEC) Vice Chair / Director / Secretary

-Telecommunications Carriers Association (TCA) Director
+Telecommunications Carriers Association (TCA) Chair / Director

-Promotion of Diversity and Inclusion
+Promotion of Diversity

 NPO J-Win Advisory Board Member